 - Shame on you for expecting God to jump through your hoops and perform for you!

-That last one is the most effective because not only does it sidestep any resolution between the expectation and reality, but it goes a step further into guilting you about having any expectation at all.
+That last one is the most effective (and the most telling) because not only does it sidestep any resolution between the expectation and reality, but it goes a step further into guilting you about having any expectation at all.
 If they can make you feel bad enough, you might even forget that the Bible is what gave you these expectations in the first place.
 Achievement unlocked!

 Claim 2: God will never forsake you.